How to Make a Mojito

 The story goes that the Mojito has its roots in 16th-century Cuba, and was originally poured as a medicinal sipper!
 Apparently, it was called “El Draque,” named after Sir Francis Drake, an English sea captain.
 The drink was made with a rough form of rum, lime, and mint, and was used to prevent scurvy and various other ailments.

-Over time, the recipe evolved, and as rum became more refined, the Mojito took the shape we know and love today.
+Over time, the recipe evolved, and as rum became more refined, the drink took the shape we know and love today.
 If you ever visit Havana, don’t forget to stop by La Bodeguita del Medio, the famous bar where Ernest Hemingway claimed to have enjoyed many Mojitos.

 What makes a Mojito?

-What is the best rum for Mojito?
+What is the best rum for a Mojito?

 Can you use dark rum in a Mojito?

-While the classic Mojito recipe calls for white rum, using dark rum can bring a whole new dimension to the cocktail.
+While the classic recipe calls for white rum, using dark rum can bring a whole new dimension to the cocktail.
 Aged rums like Appleton Estate Signature offer rich, caramel notes that give the drink a deeper, more complex flavour.
 It’s not the traditional way, but if you’re feeling adventurous, give it a try!
-Just keep in mind, dark rum will slightly change the look and taste of your Mojito, making it bolder with a more intense profile.
+Just keep in mind, dark rum will slightly change the look and taste of your drink, making it bolder with a more intense profile.

 How to make the best Mojito?